-Unfortunately, you’ll occasionally encounter PPC agencies that fail to set up these metric reports, and they’re not to be trusted.
-Even if they claim to be using an in-house system, it’s your right to demand they use the standard reporting system for each PPC platform, and to fire them if they refuse to.
+Unfortunately, you’ll occasionally encounter PPC advertising agencies that fail to set up these metric reports, and they’re not to be trusted.
+Even if they claim to be using an in-house system, it’s your right to demand they use the standard reporting system for each PPC platform and to fire them if they refuse to.
 Dashboard-based metrics exist to provide consistent measurements regarding the success of PPC campaigns ad those are the numbers you want to reference.

-In a similar vein, some PPC agencies skip the core metrics noted above in favor of less valuable but more appealing “vanity metrics.”
+In a similar vein, some PPC advertising agencies skip the core metrics noted above in favor of less valuable but more appealing “vanity metrics.”
 Vanity metrics don’t help your business make money and they offer limited insight into your operations.
 Examples of vanity metrics include any campaign value based on impressions, engagement metrics that don’t drive conversions, and even many of the behavior-based metrics that used to be considered the gold standard in website evaluation, such as bounce rate or time on site.

 Ultimately, vanity metrics don’t serve your company because they can be created artificially.
-An untrustworthy PPC agency might drive up engagement numbers by sharing a great meme on your brand’s page, which will drive likes and other reactions, but won’t actually funnel clients to your site or create sales.
-Similarly, you can get a huge number of impressions by getting your PPC ad onto a very popular site, but if no one is clicking on it, all you’ve got is a tally of how many people visited someone else’s website.
+An untrustworthy PPC agency might drive up engagement numbers by sharing a great meme on your brand’s landing pages, which will drive likes and other reactions, but won’t actually funnel clients to your site or create sales.
+Similarly, you can get a huge number of impressions by getting your PPC new ads onto a very popular site, but if no one is clicking on it, all you’ve got is a tally of how many people visited/ web traffic to someone else’s website.

-Having the right metrics is important, but if you’re going to meet your goals then your PPC agency needs to be adjusting your account settings regularly to refine your campaigns.
-At minimum, that means accessing your account to monitor and fine-tune the settings at least once a week.
-Such regular check-ins allow your agency to quickly adjust your campaigns based on updates to the search engine algorithm, catch any mistakes that could cost your company money, and even react to competitors campaigns.
+Having the right metrics is important, but if you’re going to meet your goals then your Good PPC agency needs to be adjusting your account settings regularly to refine your campaigns.
+At a minimum, that means accessing your account to regularly monitoring and fine-tune the settings at least once a week.
+Such regular check-ins allow your agency to quickly adjust your social media campaigns based on updates to the search engines algorithm, catch any mistakes that could cost your company money, and even react to competitors campaigns.